EN

 2. Key Relief Activities Deployed

-• Targeted Locations: Chakri Village (most devastated by River Sawan overflow), Dhok Hassu, Pirwadhai, and Adiala Road in Rawalpindi and now in KPK.
+Chakri Village (most devastated by River Sawan overflow), Dhok Hassu, Pirwadhai, and Adiala Road in Rawalpindi and now in KPK.

-• Aid Delivered:
+Aid Delivered:

-• Distribution of water bottles and ORS o Hygiene kits, including soap, sanitary pads, masks, disinfectants
+• Distribution of hygiene kits, including soap, sanitary pads, masks, and disinfectants

-• Operation of a mobile medical camp, including basic medicine provision and health & hygiene awareness campaigns promoting sanitation and flood safety.
+• Operation of a mobile medical camp, including basic medicine provision and health & hygiene awareness campaigns promoting sanitation and flood safety

 3. Preparedness and Flexibility

-Broader operations across Pakistan are also underway, where taking action in Balochistan, KPK, Sindh, and Punjab—setting up medical camps and distributing emergency packs with food, water, shelter items, baby and mother essentials.
+• Broader operations across Pakistan are also underway, where taking action in Balochistan, KPK, Sindh, and Punjab—setting up medical camps and distributing emergency packs with food, water, shelter items, baby and mother essentials.

 Why This Continues to Be Crucial—Current Disaster Context